-Every Sunday we gather here to have our “Worship service.”
-Churches across the country and around the world meet together to worship.
-Many attend church, but only a minority worships or at least understands worship.
-Worship is one of those words we throw around in church a lot, but many times we quite don’t understand what worship is all about.
+Every Sunday we gather here for “Worship.”
+Churches around the world meet together to worship.
+But the reality is that many attend church services, but only a minority worships or at least understands worship.
+Worship is one of those words we throw around in church a lot, but many times we quite don’t understand what worship is.
 How do you know you have worshiped God?
 How do you know you are truly worshiping God?